Do Cats Know When You Are Sad?

 Maybe.
 As much as we all wish we could talk to our cats, we can't.
 So, we can't say for sure what cats think or feel—but we do know they're inquisitive creatures who use clues to adjust their behavior.
 The truth is, how cats interpret human emotions is a new and early field of research.
 Here are a few ways cats might tune into our emotional state:

 Cats may use cues like our scent to identify us, McGowan says.
-But the verdict's still out if we release scent hormones known as pheromones that might signal sadness—or if cats can smell, recognize, and react to those pheromones.
+But the verdict's still out if we release scents that might signal sadness—or if cats can smell, recognize, and react to those scents.

 Time for an ugly cry?
 McGowan has some (kinda) good news.
 "While cats have great visual recognition of other objects, research shows that cats have a difficult time recognizing human faces," McGowan says.
 Go ahead, scrunch up your face and let it all out—your cat won't tell because she's not really sure what your face usually looks like.